 Step 3: Let's assemble the circuit

 Now let’s assemble the circuit.
 First we must choose where we will put the components to assemble the circuit, a protoboard or we will directly weld to a PCB.
 Next step is to prepare all the components that we will need, to have everything at hand.
-The list of components you will find at the beginning of this page.
+The list of components you will find at the beginning of this page and in the file that you can download below.
 Keep in mind that it is not necessary to mount the entire circuit for the multimeter to work.
 For example if you are not interested that the multimeter has an inductance meter or ohmmeter or capacitor, simply leave this part and the multimeter will work without these options, will only have the options you want.
 Below you will find two schematics one is how to mount the Multimeter and the other is the inductance meter that also connects to the arduino.
 Just look at the indications of the pins.

 In order to obtain good precision of the measurements we must take into know several things. we can measure (with everything already connected) the voltage between pin 5v of the arduino and GND of the arduino and in the sketch put this value that we just measured.
 In the arduino sketch to put this value we look for the line of the code where it says: “float vin = 4.8f; // pin” 5v “SET EXACT VALUE HERE” and we change the value 4.8f for the value that we just measured.
 In this way we will have better precision.
 We can also improve more by entering the values of the exact resistances.
 The values of the resistances can vary, for example we have a resistance of value “100k” is not always so, we can measure the resistances and enter in the arduino sketch the exact values, this will give us even better precision.
 In the sketch you will find the indications to enter the exact values for volts measurement and for ohm measurement.
 For measurement of volts we have two resistors “100k” and “10k”, and for measurement of ohms we have 3 resistors of “220”, “10k” and “100k”.
 Change these values in the sketch by the exact values and you will have better precision.
 Also try to avoid “parasitic” resistances because this can also lower the accuracy.
 To avoid the parasitic resistances you simply have to weld all the components to avoid bad connections.
 Before writing bad comments if you have any problems contact me I will try to help you, everything can be fixed and resolved!
 My email firstname.lastname@example.org